ChepkoechMutai/Phase-4-Project/README.md

 # 5.Data Preparation

 To prepare the data for modeling and exploration, the pd.melt function was applied to transform the dataset from a wide format to a long format, resulting in a dataset with 3,901,595 rows and 11 columns.
-The data cleaning process involved handling missing values and checking for duplicates.
+The tidying  process involved handling missing values and checking for duplicates.

 # 6.Exploratory Data Analysis